-Kolimbithres is a beach nearby to the town of Naousa is a beautiful beach that is completely unlike any other on Paros.
+Kolympethres Beach is a beach near the town of Naousa that is entirely unlike any other on Paros.
 That’s because they have stunning crystal waters and cool rock formations.
 The unique rocks create small swimming pools to swim in and great places to lounge.

-One of my favorite things to do in Paros and all of Greece for that matter is go to the local supermarket, pick up some wine, feta, tzatziki, and olives and enjoy.
+One of my favorite things to do in Paros and all of Greece is go to the local supermarket, pick up some wine, feta, tzatziki, and olives and enjoy.

 Where to Stay on Paros, Greece

 You can arrive on Paros via ferry or plane.